choks87/password-policy-bundle/README.md

 # What is planned to be done in future (not promised)?
 - Another part of policy, for password policy expiration
-- Redis Storage provider for password history, currently only supported is `dbal`
 - Custom Policy provider per entity, defined via #[Listen]

 # Contribute